Which stone is best for pregnancy?

 Lepidolite, for intense emotional transitions

-Lepidolite is a phyllosilicate of the mica family, with the formula K(Li,Al)₃(Si,Al)₄O₁₀(OH,F)₂, whose lilac to pink-violet hue comes from manganese.
+Lepidolite is a phyllosilicate from the mica family, with the formula K(Li,Al)₃(Si,Al)₄O₁₀(OH,F)₂, whose lilac to rose-violet hue comes from manganese.
 Its interesting chemical peculiarity is its lithium content, which is also found in certain medications used in psychiatry.
 Important clarification: the lithium contained in lepidolite is not bioavailable; it is not absorbed by wearing the stone.
 But this historical association has made lepidolite the reference stone for intense or changing emotional states in lithotherapy.

 Which stone for which trimester: summary table